 How Do Tents For Cyclists Differ From Tents For Hikers & Backpackers?

-Before we start listing the best cycle touring and bikepacking tents, I feel it’s important to explain how the priorities for cyclists differ from, say, hikers, and how that might affect your choice of tent.
+Before we start listing the best cycle touring and bikepacking tents, it’s important to explain how the priorities for cyclists differ from, say, long-distance hikers, and how that might affect your choice of tent.

 The first big difference is that packed weight and volume is usually less important for cyclists.